 Last night was a miracle.
 I think of myself as a pretty positive and upbeat person who sees the bright side in everything and in everyone.
 But last night, I went out with an outstandingly positive friend who just rocked my world with her positivity.
-With a sparkle in her eyes and a big warm smile on her face she tells me about the operation she’s afraid to have.
+With a sparkle in her eyes and a big warm smile, she tells me about the operation she’s afraid to have.
 She has pulmonary hypertension and her heart is degenerating with every breath she takes.
-She is bracing herself for an 8 hours long operation to have a double lung transplant!
+She is bracing herself for an 8 hours-long operation to have a double lung transplant!

 What makes my night miraculous, which was just simply her and I chatting about all this over a cup of tea…. was that she was told she had 6 months to live when she was first diagnosed.
 That was 9 years ago.
 This cup of tea could have never happened.
 I could have never even met her.
 She’s a miracle.

 Her words, her positivity, her whole demeanor, and her story got me thinking.
 She got me to really appreciate that all we truly have is this moment.
 She took the power of Now to a whole new level for me.
 She tells me about how trivial life’s little problems are through her eyes.
 Trivial not as in underestimating their gravity but trivial in the grand scheme of things.
 What matters most to her is her family.
 And all her fears regarding the operation (which she was pushing out of her mind for years as a last resort) were related to her daughter.
 She couldn’t imagine her daughter’s life without a mother.
 She wasn’t afraid of the operation itself but of what might come after.
 My friend’s mum passed away giving birth to her so she was super sensitive about not wanting that kind of life for her daughter.